Oxlip/cc2538-firmware/README.md

 =====

-Contiki based OS for uHub, uSwitch and uSense.
+Contiki based OS for Astral Internet Of Things.